 This chicken is great for sandwiches, salads, tacos or a last minute stir-fry.
-I usually add some chipotle mayo to a bit of shredded chicken, mix it up and make a chicken salad sandwich for Roby (my hubby) to take with him to work.
+I usually add some chipotle mayo to a bit of shredded chicken, mix it up and make a chicken salad sandwich for my husband to take with him to work.
 You could also add barbecue sauce for easy bbq pulled chicken.
 Or stuff some sweet potatoes with shredded chicken.
 Or… I feel like the ideas on how to use shredded chicken are practically endless.

 Once the chicken is done cooking, I divide it up into smaller portions and put most of it in the freezer.
 That way I can thaw only what I need.
 Oh also, when you make this, don’t skip the part where I tell you to add some water or chicken broth to the Instant Pot (or crockpot).
 You’ll want to do this so that the meat doesn’t dry out.
 I also add the broth to the containers with cooked chicken to help keep it moist.